erimcg/Using-D3js/06_03_treemaps.md

 ## Rounding

-Per [D3v3](https://github.com/d3/d3-3.x-api-reference/blob/master/Treemap-Layout.md#round) the [treemap.round([round])](https://github.com/d3/d3-hierarchy/blob/master/README.md#treemap_round) method "sets whether or not the treemap layout will round to exact pixel boundaries.
+Per [D3v3](https://github.com/d3/d3-3.x-api-reference/blob/master/Treemap-Layout.md#round) the [treemap.round([round])](https://github.com/d3/d3-hierarchy/blob/master/README.md#treemap_round) method takes a boolean as an argument and "sets whether or not the treemap layout will round to exact pixel boundaries.
 This can be nice to avoid antialiasing artifacts in SVG."

 ## Padding